Using the Plesk Backup Manager, you can quickly and easily back up and automate your Plesk configuration and websites.

 If you have set up HiDrive as remote storage, you can use the Plesk Backup Manager to create backups of your Plesk environment and WordPress instances.

-- Optional: Enable the option When a backup task i completed, send a notification email to if your backups are
+Optional: Enable the option When a backup task i completed, send a notification email to.

 In addition to individual backups, Plesk also offers the ability to create scheduled backups.
 Here you can specify when and how often the backup should be performed, such as every day at midnight.
 In this way, backups can be automated.
 To schedule a backup, click Schedule in the Plesk Backup Manager.